FoundationDB/fdb-kubernetes-operator/README.md

 ```

 You can see logs from the operator by running
 `kubectl logs -f -l app=fdb-kubernetes-operator-controller-manager --container=manager`.
-To determine whether the reconciliation has completed, you can run `kubectl get foundationdbcluster my-cluster`.
+To determine whether the reconciliation has completed, you can run `kubectl get foundationdbcluster test-cluster`.
 This will show the latest generation of the
 spec and the last reconciled generation of the spec.
 Once reconciliation has completed, these values will be the same.

-Once the reconciliation is complete, you can run `kubectl exec -it my-cluster-log-1 -- fdbcli` to open up a CLI on your cluster.
+Once the reconciliation is complete, you can run `kubectl exec -it test-cluster-log-1 -- fdbcli` to open up a CLI on your cluster.

 You can also browse the [sample directory](config/samples) for more examples of different resource configurations.